-Under the Criminal Code of Canada, theft is defined as unlawfully taking property while fraud is defined as using deceit, falsehood, or other fraudulent means to obtain property, money, or services.
+Theft under the Criminal Code of Canada is defined as unlawfully taking property, while fraud is defined as using deceit, falsehood, or other fraudulent means to obtain property, money, or services.

 Shoplifting, theft, and fraud are all serious charges that can result in a criminal record as well as fines, probation, or even time in prison.